How an RCMP officer escaped and survived after being shot by the N.S. gunman

 On his radio he heard another officer say, "Stevenson is down."
 His statement said that he was close enough to Highway 14 that he could see black SUVs with roof lights on, rushing to the spot where his colleague was shot.
-Before long, an ambulance arrived that took him to hospital.
+Before long, an ambulance took him to hospital.

 Sgt.
 Angela Hawryluk, who summarized Morrison's interview in an application to gain access to the shooter's financial records, wrote that the body armour he wore protected him from a chest or abdomen wound.

 When he returned home from hospital April 21, Morrison had bandages on both arms.

 Stevenson, though she was also wearing soft and hard body armour, did not survive.